chen42/CoV-2-DNA/README.md

-# A collection of genomic resoureces for SARS-CoV-2
+# A collection of genomic resources for SARS-CoV-2

 ## Genome sequence